Sirius-Ife/healthcare-cost-ml/report/non_technical_summary.md

-# Non-technical summary — Healthcare Cost Modeling (my project)
+# Non-technical summary — Healthcare Cost Modeling

 I built a machine-learning project using a realistic synthetic dataset (20,000 records) to predict individual healthcare costs and to identify members likely to be in the top 10% of costs.